crispinha/crispinha.github.io/_includes/modal-synth.md

 {% capture titles %}{{ titles | append: "Modal Synthesiser|" }}{% endcapture %}
 {% capture ids %}{{ ids | append: "modal-synthesiser|" }}{% endcapture %}

+Update 6 Sep 2025: Downloads coming soon - hopefully by the end of Monday?

 As part of my Honours study I developed a synthesiser plugin using modal synthesis, a physical modelling technique using resonators tuned to a harmonic series.
 The design of the synthesiser draws from techniques used in the spectralism compositional movement.
 I developed the synthesiser using C++ and the the Juce framework as a VST/AU plugin.

 ![Modal synth UI](imgs/modal-synth-ui.png)